eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - The **Presentation Interface (PI)** enables Relying Parties to securely request and receive PIDs, QEAAs, PuB-EAAs and EAAs from Wallet Units.
 This interface accommodates both remote and proximity interactions.
 For remote presentation flows, as detailed in [Section 4.4.3](#443-remote-presentation-flows), the Wallet Instance implements the OpenID for Verifiable Presentation protocol [OpenID4VP] in combination with the [W3C Digital Credentials API].
 In contrast, for the proximity presentation flow, this interface adheres to the [ISO/IEC 18013-5] standard, see [Section 4.4.2](#442-proximity-presentation-flows).
 The same interface can also be used by another Wallet Unit to request User attributes, see [Section 6.6.4](#664-pid-or-attestation-presentation-to-another-wallet-unit).
 - The **Secure Cryptographic Interface (SCI)** enables the Wallet Instance to communicate with the Wallet Secure Cryptographic Application (WSCA).
-This interface is specifically designed for managing crirical assets and executing cryptographic functions.To be able to support different types of WSCA/WSCD, Wallet Instances may need to be able to handle multiple flavours of this interface.
+This interface is specifically designed for managing critical assets and executing cryptographic functions.To be able to support different types of WSCA/WSCD, Wallet Instances may need to be able to handle multiple flavours of this interface.